RenderKit/oidn/README.md

-The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the `training` directory), which can be used to train the denoising filter models using image datasets provided by the user.
-The toolkit consists of multiple command-line scripts (e.g. dataset preprocessing, training, inference, image comparison) that together can be used to train and evaluate models.
-These scripts are the following:
+The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the `training` directory), which can be used to train the denoising filter models with image datasets provided by the user.
+The toolkit consists of the following command-line scripts:

   - `preprocess.py`: Preprocesses training and validation datasets.

   - `train.py`: Trains a model using preprocessed datasets.

-  - `infer.py`: Performs inference on a set of images using the specified training result.
+  - `infer.py`: Performs inference on a dataset using the specified training result.

   - `export.py`: Exports a training result to the runtime model weights format.